OxfordRSE/ModernCppCourse/slides/ModernCppCourse.md

 ## Is this all a bit overwhelming?

-To help navigate the labyrinth of new features and best practices, we have the [C++ core guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) together with a raft of static analysis tools such as [clang tidy](https://clang.llvm.org/extra/clang-tidy/).
+To help navigate the labyrinth of new features and best practices, we have the [C++ core guidelines (link)](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) together with a raft of static analysis tools such as [clang tidy (link)](https://clang.llvm.org/extra/clang-tidy/).

 But the best way to learn is to play around with new features, and that's what we're going to do today.